The Hopper-Goetschius Museum

 I visited the Hopper-Goetschius House Museum during the 8th Annual Northwest Bergen History Coalition History Day.
 I had never been here before and it is a real treat.
 There are many buildings on the property to visit on top of the house and the fact that this was someone’s house into the 1980’s is pretty interesting.

+The house still holds many secrets.
 The best part of the tour of the house is the secret stairs in the kitchen that lead to the old second floor.
 This can only accessed behind a panel that leads to a narrow set of steps.
 You can see it from the new second floor from the top floor.

 The house is a treasure trove of period furniture and family items and on the property there is a schoolhouse, a barn, a blacksmith shop and an outhouse.
 During the Summer months, the house is open for special tours on the weekends and in the Fall, they have a Harvest Festival and Christmas holiday events.
 The house is run and operated by the Upper Saddle River Historical Society.